carlyu99/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 # before that, I worked with [Hang Su](http://www.suhangss.me/) on visual reasoning
+# where I worked with [Pingzhong Tang](http://people.iiis.tsinghua.edu.cn/~kenshin/) on computational game theory and auction design
 ---

-I am a 4th year student majoring in computer science at [Institute for Interdisciplinary Information Sciences](https://iiis.tsinghua.edu.cn/en/), Tsinghua University, where I worked with [Pingzhong Tang](http://people.iiis.tsinghua.edu.cn/~kenshin/) on computational game theory and auction design.
-During winter to summer 2020, I was a visiting student at California Institute of Technology, where I worked with [Adam Wierman](http://users.cms.caltech.edu/~adamw/index.html) and [Hongyao Ma](https://www.hongyaoma.com/) on online algorithms and ride-sharing markets.
+I am a 4th year student majoring in computer science at [Institute for Interdisciplinary Information Sciences (Yao Class)](https://iiis.tsinghua.edu.cn/en/), Tsinghua University.
+During winter to summer 2020, I was a visiting student at California Institute of Technology, where I worked with [Adam Wierman](https://adamwierman.com/) and [Hongyao Ma](https://www.hongyaoma.com/) on online algorithms and ride-sharing markets.
 During summer 2019, I was a visiting student at University of Michigan, where I worked with [Grant Schoenebeck](http://schoeneb.people.si.umich.edu/) on information elicitation mechanisms.

-I am generally interested in the intersection between economics and computer science.
+I am generally interested in the intersection between computer science and economics.
+I hope to utilize mathematics tools to solve new problems in emerging interdisciplinary research areas.